taprwhiz/dextra-app/README.md

 ### **Ecosystem Access**
 - **Integrated with Solana’s Leading Platforms**: Access **Jupiter** for token swaps and liquidity aggregation, **Magic Eden** for NFT management, and more within Dextra’s ecosystem.
 - **Cross-Blockchain Compatibility**: Operates seamlessly across both **Solana** and **Binance Smart Chain**, allowing for broad DeFi and NFT interaction.

----

-**Dextra** leverages **artificial intelligence** to provide powerful tools for Solana and Binance Smart Chain users, enhancing your DeFi, NFT, and portfolio management experience.
-With its modern interface, integrated wallet, and AI copilot, Dextra is the ultimate tool for navigating the blockchain ecosystem.